University of Waterloo

 Won Gyun No is an assistant professor of Accounting Information Systems at Rutgers, The State University of New Jersey.
 His research interest includes investigating areas of XBRL, data quality, green IT, the effect of privacy in e-commerce, and cybersecurity.
 He is a member of the American Accounting Association (AAA), the Canadian Academic Accounting Association (CAAA), and XBRL.US.

 He is a past International President of ISACA, has served on various ISACA committees and boards including Research, Assurance, CobiT Steering, and Frameworks Committee.
-He was a member of the CobiT Steering Committee during the development of CobiT 4.1 and a member of the Frameworks Committee that oversaw the development of CobiT 5.
-He currently on ISACA’s Professional Influence and Advocacy Committee and was the principle architect of the Information Technology Assurance Framework.
+He was the principle architect of ISACA’s Information Technology Assurance Framework.

 Kate Patterson is a fourth year PhD in Accounting Candidate at the University of Waterloo.
 She is a CPA, CA and worked at PricewaterhouseCoopers and Canada Life prior to beginning her PhD.
 Her research interests include experimental based accounting research in management accounting and assurance including judgement and decision making, professional skepticism and cybersecurity.